Bruceleeto/DCToy/README.md

 # Dreamcast
-Currently a few performances issues with Toy on Dreamcast so this is only just to show that it works but to run a Toy Script Go to the test directory source /opt/toolchains/dc/kos/environ.sh make and make clean and the .elf file should appear in your project directory.
+Currently a few performances issues with Toy on Dreamcast so this is only just to show that it works but to run a Toy Script Go to the test directory and open up the command line
+* source /opt/toolchains/dc/kos/environ.sh
+* make

+the .elf file should appear in your project directory.
 The makefiles are set up in a way so if your KOS install is the default one in the default location it should work if not you may need to modify the makefiles.

+to modify the toy script go to romdisk/scripts/dreamcst.toy and toy away.